A Comprehensive Checklist for the Laundromat

 Finding the perfect laundromat can greatly improve your laundry day experience.
 Before choosing a laundromat, consider various factors such as location, services offered, and amenities available.

 The services offered at a laundromat should also be considered.
 Some may only offer basic washing and drying machines, while others may offer additional services such as dry cleaning or folding assistance.
-If you have delicate items that require special care, make sure the laundromat offers those services before choosing them.
+If you have delicate items that require special care, make sure the laundromat offers those services before choosing it.